ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

 The model we analyzed here was probably about as simple as it could be while still exhibiting bunching behavior.
-We used a simplified geometry, and it really only had two parameters ($\v_0$, the speed in the absence of passengers, and $\gamma$, the amount by which passenger boarding slows it down).
+We used a simplified geometry, and it really only had two parameters ($v_0$, the speed in the absence of passengers, and $\gamma$, the amount by which passenger boarding slows it down).
 Nevertheless, it demonstrates a plausible mechanism for an all-too familiar occurrence for transit riders.

-The good news is that actual bus can be more complex than this simple model: it has drivers, schedulers, and real-time information.
+The good news is that actual bus system behavior can be more complex than this simple model: it has drivers, schedulers, and real-time information.
 It is possible to design things to mitigate the essential bunchiness of a route.
 Things like [streamlined passenger boarding](https://thesource.metro.net/2017/10/14/all-door-boarding-proposed-for-720-and-754-rapid-lines/),